acisops/acis_anomaly_pages/source/bep_buscrash.rst

 -----------

 A ``FATAL_INTR_FEP_BUS_ERROR`` on ACIS causes a watchdog reboot to ACIS v11 flight software.
 This is thought to be caused by an SEU in the BEP or FEP memory.
-ACIS will continue to perform observations, but the calibration will be unreliable.
+ACIS will continue to perform observations, but the calibration will be unreliable and patched observing modes (e.g., CC3x3) will not be recognized.

 When did it happen before?